 Fix a strand of leg material on either side.
 Keep both legs positioned in the center of the thread area.

-Using some type of polypropylene in a bright color tin in a hank on top of the hook in the working thread area.
+For the wing, use some type of polypropylene.
+It should be in a bright color tin.
+Place it in a hank on top of the hook in the working thread area.
 Fold the material over and secure towards the back of the working area.

 Using dubbing noodles dub over the thread working area, jump over the foam and dub the body towards the front.
 Leave enough room behind the hook eye to create another section matching the rear.